coil-kt/coil/coil-svg/README.md

 implementation("io.coil-kt:coil-svg:0.6.1")
 ```

-And add the decoders to your component registry when constructing your `ImageLoader`:
+And add the decoder to your component registry when constructing your `ImageLoader`:

 ```kotlin
 val imageLoader = ImageLoader(context) {